18th Uttar Pradesh Assembly

 The Eighteenth Uttar Pradesh Assembly (Eighteenth Vidhan Sabha of Uttar Pradesh) is formed by the members elected in the 2022 Uttar Pradesh Legislative Assembly election.
-Elections at all the 403 seats of the state, were conducted in seven phases from 10 February 2022 to 7 March 2022 by the Election Commission of India.
-Counting started officially on the morning of 10 March 2022 and the results were declared on the same day.
+Elections for 403 seats of the state, were conducted in seven phases from 10 February 2022 to 7 March 2022 by the Election Commission of India.
+The votes were counted and results were declared on 10 March 2022.

 Satish Mahana was elected as the speaker of the assembly.